AnimeshChaudhry/Readr/README.md

 1).
 Add 5 books that you like while creating your account <br>
 2).
 Create the account <br>
 3).
 Log in <br>
 4).
-You are going to be directed to your home profile page <br>
+You are going to be directed to your profile page <br>
 5).
 Click the button on the right of the page to generate a new profile <br>
 6).
 Double click on book's names to like and single click to dislike <br>
 7).
 Search for a book by clicking on the search button on the top right <br>